MinikubeAddon/watchpod/README.md

 ## Install on Minikube

 Watchpod is currently not available on [Minikube].
 We are in the process of tightening up the code for submission.
-You can fork our [Minikube clone], then follow the instructions on [build guide] to run the addon from Minikube locally:
+For the time being, you can fork our [Minikube clone], then follow the instructions on [build guide] to run the addon from Minikube locally:

 ```
  ./out/minikube addons enable watchpod